sreevishakhv/Vantage_Public/D1_arm/README.md

 ## 4. Get actions as a JSON file
 ### 4a.
 Actions as change in x,y and z coordinates
 > [!IMPORTANT]
-> This can be skipped if using ACT policy as this directly uses the joint angles
+> This can be skipped if using ACT policy as it directly uses the joint angles
 - Use `apply_forward_kinematics.py` to process the interpolated data and compute the forward kinematics.
 - This step will save the actions part of the dataset as delta xyz.
 - Applying forward kinematics